grape-pipeline/grape/README.md

 The commands above will install grape in a python virtual environment `env` within the `grape` folder.

-To strt using it, just run the following command from the `grape` folder to activate the virtual environment:
+To start using it, just run the following command from the `grape` folder to activate the virtual environment:

     $ source env/bin/activate